 - Mustard oil – 4 to 6 tbsp

 - Hot water – 3 to 4 cups

 - Wash the mutton pieces and drain out all the water.
 Take it in a large bowl and add yogurt, turmeric powder, half of the red chili powder, half of ginger-garlic paste and 1 tsp salt.
 Massage all spices and aromatics into the meat cubes well and let it marinate for 1 hour.

 - Heat about a tablespoon of mustard oil in a frying pan.
 Once the oil is hot, tip in the potatoes into the pan and fry them until they turn golden brown on all sides.
 This would take about 10 minutes.
 Take them out and set aside on a plate.

-- Heat oil in a large, heavy bottomed pressure cooker (I prefer the pressure cookers with outer lids as it’s easier to stir with them.).
+- Heat oil in a large, heavy bottomed pressure cooker (I prefer the pressure cookers with outer lids as it’s easier to stir the food inside.).
 Once the oil is hot, temper it with bay leaves, cloves, cardamom and cinnamon stick.
 Sauté them until the oil become fragrant, about 30 seconds on medium-high heat.
 Also add the sugar which will lend a bright caramelized color to the mutton curry.

 - Then add the chopped garlic and sauté for couple of minutes on low.
 Ensure the garlic doesn’t burn.
 Tip in the sliced onion and the remaining ginger-garlic paste.
 Fry the onion till they turn golden brown.

 - Next add the chopped tomato and stir well.
 Cook until the tomatoes turn soft and mushy.

 - Next goes in the turmeric powder and red chili powder.
 Sauté them on high with a splash of water until the oil starts to separate.